Tuition is the charge or fee for instruction, as at a private school or a college or university.

 Executive Order 28 lists other requirements for a GSA.
 Tuition is not allowed on a federal sponsored award unless the student has met the requirements of Executive Order 28, or the purpose of the award is to train selected participants.

-Note that a GSA is considered full-time effort with 50% time engaged in compensated work.
-The balance of time is expected to be expended on his/her studies.
+Note that a GSA appointment of 50% effort is considered full-time.
+The balance of time is expected to be dedicated to the student's academic studies.
 A GSA will have their compensation charged to Object Code 01-40 Graduate School Student Appointments.

-Under § 200.466, institutions may pay tuition in lieu of wages if certain requirements are met, including that the payments are reasonable and meet the reporting and documentation requirements under § 200.430 Compensation.
+Under 2 CFR 200.466, institutions may pay tuition in lieu of wages if certain requirements are met, including that the payments are reasonable and meet the reporting and documentation requirements under 2 CFR 200.430 Compensation.

-The UW complies with § 200.430 Compensation through the Faculty Effort Certification (“FEC”) and Grant & Contract Certification Report (“GCCR”) processes.
+The UW complies with 2 CFR 200.430 Compensation through the Faculty Effort Certification (“FEC”) and Grant & Contract Certification Report (“GCCR”) processes.
 Tuition (object code 08-05) does not appear on the GCCRs because there is no effort associated with the payment.
-Since there is no effort associated with tuition in the UW’s financial system, the compensation cannot meet the documentation requirements of § 200.430 Compensation.
-It is for this reason that tuition paid in lieu of wages (or “stand-alone” tuition) is not allowable on a sponsored award.
+Since there is no effort associated with tuition in the UW’s financial system, the compensation cannot meet the documentation requirements of 2 CFR 200.430 Compensation.
+It is for this reason that tuition paid in lieu of wages (or “stand-alone” tuition) is not allowable on a federal sponsored award.

-Only those parts of the tuition and fees that are covered under a UW GSA waiver are allowable expenses on a federally sponsored Award.
-For example, if the Activities Fee portion of tuition and fees is not covered under a UW GSA waiver then that fee is not an allowable expense on a federally sponsored award.
+Only those parts of tuition and fees that are covered under a UW GSA waiver are allowable expenses on a federal sponsored Award.
+For example, if the Activities Fee portion of tuition and fees is not covered under a UW GSA waiver, then that fee is not an allowable expense on a federal sponsored award.

-Allowable tuition fees are negotiated with the Academic Student Employee (ASE) agreement.
+Allowable tuition and fees are negotiated via the Academic Student Employee (ASE) agreement.
 Refer to the current ASE agreement for an updated list of allowable tuition and fees.

-A GSA is eligible for a tuition waiver if the appointment is for 50% FTE or more for five out of six pay periods and who maintains registration at 10 credits.
+A GSA is eligible for a tuition waiver if the appointment is for 50% FTE or more for five out of six pay periods and the students maintains registration of 10 credits.

-As the purpose of a GSA is to work on the federally sponsored award, their compensation must be commensurate with their effort directed towards that award.
-So if only half of their salary is paid from the award then only half of their tuition would be allocable to the award.
-If their full salary is paid from the award then their full tuition allowance would normally be expected to be paid from the award.
+As the purpose of a GSA is to work on a federal sponsored award, their compensation must be commensurate with their effort directed towards that award.
+So if only half of their salary is paid from the award, then only half of their tuition would be allocable to the award.
+If their full salary is paid from the award, then their full tuition allowance would normally be expected to be paid from the award.

 If tuition is provided under a non-federal award, the award and the individual sponsor’s policies and procedures should be followed.